SitanshuA091/VectorBench/README.md

 ## Introduction

 Generally we interact with vector search through a library call in a RAG pipeline, where a vector store handles embedding, indexing, and retrieval invisibly behind an API.
-VectorBench builds those pieces from scratch **(using FAISS's index implementations directly, not reimplementing the algorithms)** so you can see and measure exactly what each index type is doing, and where its tradeoffs actually show up.
+VectorBench builds those pieces from scratch **(using FAISS's index implementations directly, not reimplementing the algorithms)** so one can see and measure exactly what each index type is doing, and where its tradeoffs actually show up.

 ## Project structure